bgautijonsson/bgautijonssondotcom/content/post/2022-02-09-forest-plots-with-built-in-tables/index.markdown

 #### The finished bottom row

-Now we have nicely alligned the plot and table.
+Now we have alligned the plot and table.
+If you zoom in you might see that they don't line up perfectly.
+I am not liable for any bodily harm caused by this.

 ```r